-- Rehabilitating, adding, or improving a unique facility, amenity, or natural resource within the region it serves; - Adding, rehabilitating or improving any facility, amenity, or natural resource for which regional demand/use is high; - Providing trail connectivity, transit connections beyond the local vicinity, trailhead and/or parking improvements, or ADA improvements; - Including interpretive, educational, programmatic, or other components that encourage regional visitation; - Involving the collaboration of multiple Study Areas, agencies, or organizations; - Increasing community value (natural or built) by filling a gap in regional facilities, amenities, or open space.
+- Please describe in detail how the project provides regional benefits, meets regional needs, and increases community value by rehabilitating, filing a gap, adding or improving the facility, amenity, or open space within the region it serves or for which regional demand/or use is high. - Please describe in detail how the project accommodates regional access by providing trail connectivity, transit connections beyond the local vicinity, trailhead and/or parking improvements or ADA (Americans with Disabilities Act) improvements. - Please describe in detail the types of interpretive, educational, programmatic, or other components that encourage regional visitation the project will include.